sign-language-processing/transcription/pose_to_segments/README.md

 ## Main Idea

 We tag pose sequences with BIO (beginning/in/out) and try to classify each frame.
 Due to huge sequence sizes intended to work on (full videos), this is not done using a transformer.
+Loss is heavily weighted in favor of "B" as it is a "rare" prediction compared to I and O.

 #### Pseudo code: